eliminmax/tech-journal/docs/topics/Projects/Tiny-Clear-Elf/Overview.md

 ### January - February 2023: Remaining architectures

 In January through early February I completed support for the remaining Debian Bullseye architectures, starting with `arm64`, then going to `ppc64el`, then `s390x`, and finally `mipsel` and `mips64el`.
 At some point in this period, I switched from generating the encodings for the instructions I needed to use with `rasm2`, then hand-typing them in a hex editor, to looking into how the instructions were encoded, and figuring it out by hand, using `rasm2` to check my work.
 The MIPS implementations were the easiest, not just because I did them last, but because MIPS is a much easier architecture to understand.
+With the final target architecture added, I believed that my work on the binaries themselves was done, and I tagged the git repository as `v1.0.0`.

 ### April - May 2023: Presentation